attajunyah/youtube-trends-analyzer/README.md

 # 📊 YouTube Trends Analyzer

-A mini data engineering project that fetches, processes, analyzes, and visualizes trending YouTube videos using Python, MongoDB, and Dash.
+An end-to-end data engineering project that fetches, processes, analyzes, and visualizes real-time YouTube trending data using Python, MongoDB, Dash, and Mistral AI.
+It combines raw data ingestion with smart analytics and LLM-powered summaries to deliver a dynamic, interactive dashboard that uncovers what’s trending and why — all automated and ready for scale.

 ---

 ## 🔧 Features

-- ✅ Fetches trending videos from the YouTube Data API
+- ✅ Fetches trending videos from the YouTube Data API (up to 200)
-- ✅ Stores raw data in MongoDB Atlas
+- ✅ Stores raw and cleaned data in MongoDB Atlas
-- ✅ Cleans and normalizes video metadata using pandas
+- ✅ Cleans and normalizes video metadata using `pandas`
-- ✅ Generates insights (top channels, tags, engagement)
+- ✅ Generates deep insights (top channels, tags, engagement, category stats)
-- ✅ Stores summaries in a separate MongoDB collection
+- ✅ Stores trend summaries in a separate MongoDB collection
+- ✅ Generates natural-language weekly summaries using **Mistral AI**
+- ✅ Displays LLM-generated summaries directly on the dashboard
+- ✅ Exports raw data to `.json` for backup or external tools
-- ✅ Interactive dashboard with Plotly Dash
+- ✅ Interactive dashboard with Plotly Dash and Bootstrap styling

----
+- ✅ Ready for automation, file export, and multilingual expansion

 ## 🚀 Quick Start